araiyan/Space-Engineers-Inverntory-Management-Script/README.md

   3. A cool thing to add would be connecting an ejector to your conveyor belt system and naming it "Base 1 Ejector 1"

-     - This will make it so all the useless gravel automatically gets ejected out of your inverntories so that you don't have to deal with them ;)
+     - This will make it so all the useless gravel automatically gets ejected out of your inventories so that you don't have to deal with them ;)

 ### Hope you enjoy!